heistp/irtt/README.md

 - Fix out-of-order server replies when `-goroutines` > 1:
   - Use a channel and goroutine per client session, probably
+  - Use a received packet pool
+- Minimize server garbage
+  - Don't set source address for non-unspecified listener IPs
+  - Don't return copy of server conn when getting it from connmgr
+  - Review use of inner funcs
+- Run heap profiler on client
 - Update Running Server at Startup doc with Toke's irtt.service file
 - Use pflag options or something GNU compatible: https://github.com/spf13/pflag
 - Check that listeners exit only due to permanent errors, and exit code is set